ourzora/offchain/docs/usage.md

 ## Using custom adapters

 By default, the pipeline is run with all available adapters.
-Each adapter uses a default free host prefix and is configured with the following args: `{"pool_connections": 100, "pool_maxsize": 1000, "max_retries": 0}`
+Each adapter has a default host prefix and is configured with the following args: `{"pool_connections": 100, "pool_maxsize": 1000, "max_retries": 0}`

 There are two ways to configure custom adapters for the pipeline: